-On behalf of His Excellency the Right Honorable David Johnston, Governor General of Canada, Dean Locke Rowe was pleased to present three of our students with a Governor General's Gold Medal: Dr. Kathleen Fraser from the Department of Computer Science, Dr. Brandon R. Sutherland from the Department of Electrical & Computer Engineering, and Dr. Johanna Thoma from the Department of Philosophy.
+On behalf of Her Excellency the Right Honourable Julie Payette, Governor General of Canada, Dean Joshua Barker was pleased to present three of our students with a Governor General's Gold Medal: Dr. Phil De Luna, Department of Materials Science & Engineering,

 First awarded in 1873 by the Earl of Dufferin, the

 Governor General's Gold Medal has since become one of the most prestigious awards that a student at a Canadian educational institution may receive.
 It recognizes the highest academic standing at the graduate level.

 Dr. Phil De Luna

 Phil earned his PhD in Materials Science & Engineering working with Professor Ted Sargent.
 His doctoral research identified new electrocatalytic materials for the conversion of carbon dioxide into renewable fuels and feedstocks.
 By the time he successfully defended his thesis, he had published 30 papers in top-tier journals such as Nature,